Jakalanern/Challenge-20-Bricker-Breaker-Game/README.md

 # Challenge-20-Bricker-Breaker-Game
 Really fun!
 I followed a tutorial for this but made sure I understood how everything works.
 It was my first time using canvas and I learned a lot.

+**Gameplay:**

+Ball speeds up everytime you bounce it

+You have 3 lives

+If you lose a life, speed gets reset

+Once you destroy all bricks you win!

 **Features:**

 Light / Dark Modes!